 — Hetty Johnston AM, Founder & Chair, Bravehearts

 Turning Corners welcomes referrals from external support agencies, parents or self-referral by a young person.
 Referral forms can be DOWNLOADED BELOW, or alternatively, we can fax or email one to you upon request by phoning 1800 272 831.

 Bravehearts also accepts all suitable referrals from parents, carers, Youth Justice, Child Safety Services, Queensland Police, schools, general practitioners, and other agencies.

-Referrals can be made over the phone by contacting our central Intake and Support Line on 1800 272 831 (free call).
-Our trained staff are available between the hours of 8.30 am and 4.30 pm Monday to Friday to discuss eligibility and the referral process.
-Alternatively, you may email our Information and Support Team via firstname.lastname@example.org.
+Referrals can be made over the phone by contacting our central Information and Support Line on 1800 272 831 (freecall).
+Our trained staff is available between the hours of 8.30 am and 4.30 pm Monday to Friday to discuss eligibility and the referral process.
+Alternatively, you may email our Information and Support Team via email@example.com.

-If you have any enquiries about Turning Corners, please do not hesitate to contact us: freecall 1800 272 831.
+If you have any inquiries about Turning Corners, please do not hesitate to contact us: freecall 1800 272 831.